johanley/postscript-notes/README.md

 **Names**:

 *"A name is an atomic symbol uniquely defined by a sequence of characters.
-Names serv the same purpose as "identifiers" in other programming languages: as tags for variables, procedures, and so on.
-However, PostScript names are not just language artifacts, but are first class-data objects, similar to "atoms" in LISP."*
+Names serve the same purpose as 'identifiers' in other programming languages: as tags for variables, procedures, and so on.
+However, PostScript names are not just language artifacts, but are first class-data objects, similar to 'atoms' in LISP."*

 "Names do not *have* values, unlike variable or procedure names in other programming languages.
 However, names can be *associated* with values in dictionaries."